Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 Scientists estimate that genes, including the effects of environmental factors, have on a person’s gene expression, account for between 40 and 60% of a person’s risk of developing an addiction (7)

-Many that suffer from the disease of addiction start experimenting with various drugs at a fairly young age, typically between the ages of 11 and 15.
-This sets up a pattern for progression on to other drugs, or they may just find the right drug that does for them what they cannot do for themselves straight away.
+Many who suffer from the disease of addiction start experimenting with various drugs at a reasonably young age, typically between the ages of 11 and 15.
+This sets up a pattern for progression to other drugs, or they may find the right drug that does for them what they cannot do for themselves straight away.

 Avoiding and Preventing Addiction to Opiate Drugs

 Addiction can be avoided and prevented.
-If you are taking opiates and find yourself craving more and more as time goes on, remember you can stop the cycle at any point by asking for professional help.
+If you are taking prescription medications and find yourself craving more and more as time goes on, remember you can stop the cycle at any point by asking for professional help.

-Education plays a very important part of preventing addiction.
+Education plays an essential part in preventing addiction.
 It is wise to educate yourself and other family members on the associated risk factors and dangers before taking opiates.
 If you possess certain risk factors that could make you more vulnerable to developing an addiction, please consider non-addictive alternative pain relief first and discuss your concerns with your doctor or pharmacist.

-Exceptional caution around opiates should be exercised by those that have suffered previous mental health issues or addiction problems including alcoholism.
+Exceptional caution around opiates should be exercised by those who have suffered previous mental health issues or addiction problems, including alcoholism.

 Signs of Opiate Intoxication